Control of GPCRs in space and time

 We are presently focusing on:

-•How does the endosome determine the distinct fates of activated GPCRs?
-What are the molecular mechanisms which recognize one type of GPCR and save it from lysosomal degradation while selecting another type of GPCR for destruction?
+•What proteins recognize one type of GPCR and save it from lysosomal degradation while selecting another type of GPCR for destruction?